Protonull/CodeWishlists/zig.md

 }
 ```

-And so we're stuck defining duplicate functions, causing a blast radius of litter functions in our code.
+And so we're stuck defining duplicate functions, causing a blast radius of litter-functions in our code.
 And ultimately I feel like this was all so Andrew could add `try` because he didn't want to keep doing:
 ```c
 if (doSomething() == -1) {
     return -1;